trongtrong/securx/CONTRIBUTING.md

     - Run `flutter analyze`
     - Run `flutter format .`
     - For Android: Open `example/android` in Android Studio and ensure it builds and runs correctly.
     - For iOS: Open `example/ios/Runner.xcworkspace` in Xcode and ensure it builds and runs correctly.
-Run `pod lib lint app_guard.podspec` in the `ios` directory to validate your podspec and native code.
+Run `pod lib lint securx.podspec` in the `ios` directory to validate your podspec and native code.
 6.  **Commit your changes** with a clear and concise commit message.
     ```bash
     git commit -m "feat: Add new feature (closes #123)"